trimlab/PLEO-Theater-Demo/Guide.md

 Adding Sounds/Motions
 =====================

-A note before we start - when assigning IDs to new sounds and motions in the xml files, they need to be in the following ranges:\
-Sound: $4096-32767$\
-Motion: $8192-32767$\

 1. Copy your motion .csv files in to the motions directory, and sounds into the sounds directory.